kingshadowreaperillusion-cmd/AIMetaPort/replit.md

 ## Overview

-This is a full-stack web application for converting AI character definitions between different formats (TavernAI, Pygmalion, Character.AI, TextGeneration).
+This is a full-stack web application for converting AI character definitions between different formats (Meta AI Studio, TavernAI, Pygmalion, Character.AI, TextGeneration).
 The application provides a user-friendly interface for creating, editing, validating, and exporting AI character cards in multiple formats, including both JSON and PNG character card formats.

+**Primary Use Case**: Helps mobile users (iOS/Android) transfer Meta AI characters between different Meta accounts (Instagram, Messenger, WhatsApp) by providing copyable character data that can be manually entered into Meta AI Studio on other accounts/platforms.

 ## User Preferences